ramirobarrantes/eclipseq/README.md

 ## Introduction

-**nf-core/eclipseq** is a bioinformatics pipeline that runs a version of [Clipper pipeline](https://www.encodeproject.org/documents/1f171ac6-a36a-41ac-b632-741aeb47aad2/@@download/attachment/eCLIP_analysisSOP_v2.3.pdf)
+**nf-core/eclipseq** is a bioinformatics pipeline that runs a version of [Clipper pipeline](https://www.encodeproject.org/documents/1f171ac6-a36a-41ac-b632-741aeb47aad2/@@download/attachment/eCLIP_analysisSOP_v2.3.pdf).
+The purpose of this pipeline is to detect RNA Binding protein binding sites.

 ![Alt text](eclipseq.drawio.png)